-A & E had been told no more pillows to save money, so I gave the doctor attending me a break-down on how much InjuryLawyers4U would be suing for on my behalf; I have Kyphoscoliosis and need support for my head when lying down).
+A & E had been told no more pillows to save money, so I gave the doctor attending me a break-down on how much InjuryLawyers4U would be suing for on my behalf (I have Kyphoscoliosis and need support for my head when lying down).
 Running scared, he went up to a ward and returned with an armful of pillows to support my head, and saved you money because I don’t take kindly to the medical consequences when my head isn’t supported.

 Rule 3, Know what’s going on – or don’t open your mouth and put proverbial foot inside.

 You wilI obviously want to do a good job, but don’t stand up in Parliament and promise there is no post-code lottery; these thrive across your new domain.
-I know it would be easier for the NHS if I just kicked the bucket but I rather enjoy living, so I am spending rather a lot of your officials’ time querying rules and regs. to ensure I get the correct care.
+I know it would be easier for the NHS if I just kicked the bucket but I rather enjoy living, so I am spending rather a lot of your officials’ time querying rules and regs. to ensure I get correct care.
 Take my advice; I know more about treatment than you ever will.
 So do others, so don’t mess around with us.

 Rule 4.
 Do what you’re told, and you will have a bright future.

 I know you must be thinking of retiring in a similar platinum-plated fashion to your predecessors, but do realise our taxes pay your salary.
-So it might be an idea to start being nicer to us before the next election – or aren’t you planning to stay on as an MP?
+So it might be an idea to start being nicer to us before the next election – or aren’t you planning to stay on?
 I think we should be told.

 Rule 5.
 Advice from expensive American management consultants might not always work when transferred to UK